RichardCroxall/Smart8r/README.md

 See documentation of the compiler2 and here for further details.

 The code compiles using Visual Studio on Windows.
-The code compiles using a Makfile on the Raspberry Pi.
+The code compiles using a Makefile on the Raspberry Pi.